druce/druce.github.io/_posts/2015-08-11-the-mathematics-of-bluffing.md

     _Suppose Player 1 checks when coin comes up tails:
 _

       * Player 2 checks and Player 2 wins the pot.
 EV: 0.
-(Only 1 outcome since we&#8217;re not letting Player 2 bet.)
+(Only 1 outcome since we’re not letting Player 2 bet.)

 When Player 1 has nothing, neither strategy dominates.

-Here is a &#8216;pure strategy&#8217; matrix.
+Here is a ‘pure strategy’ matrix.

 <table style="height: 185px;" border="1" width="559">
   <tr>